 Additional VAT questions

 The short answer is no. As long as you record it properly in your bookkeeping software or with your accountant, VAT should not be treated as part of your taxable income.
-You are simply holding VAT temporarily after collecting it and then submitting it to the EU member state.
+You are simply holding VAT temporarily after collecting it and then submitting it to the EU member state or UK tax authority.

 See, that wasn’t too hard, was it? 😄 Hopefully, by now, you have a slightly better understanding of how VAT works in both the EU and the UK.
 And now you know how to collect and pay it when selling your WordPress plugins, themes, or any digital product with Easy Digital Downloads.

 If you have any questions regarding VAT or EDD, feel free to drop them below.
 Again, I’m not a lawyer, but I’m always happy to offer my advice.